angular/protractor/docs/locators.md

 by.id('myid')

-// Find an element with a certain ng-model. by.model('name')
+// Find an element with a certain ng-model.
+// Note that at the moment, this is only supported for AngularJS apps. by.model('name')

-// Find an element bound to the given variable. by.binding('bindingname')
+// Find an element bound to the given variable.
+// Note that at the moment, this is only supported for AngularJS apps. by.binding('bindingname')
 ```